Strawberry Custard Tart

 - Lay a piece of plastic wrap directly onto the surface of the custard to avoid a skin forming and let it come to room temperature.
 Afterwards, place it in the refrigerator until needed.

-- Scoop the custard into the cooled tart shell.
+- Give the chilled custard a quick whisk to loosen it, then spread it into the cooled tart shell.

 - Garnish the top of the custard with sliced strawberries however you like.